tensorflow/tfjs/docs/roadmap.md

 These are projects that we would love to see the open source community contribute to.

+# More devices

+**deeplearn.js** targets WebGL 1.0 devices with the `OES_texture_float`
+extension and targets WebGL 2.0 devices.
+However, we have turned off mobile, Safari, and Firefox for demos - they should work with some minor changes to the WebGL API.

 ## Optimizers

 Currently, **deeplearn.js** only has an SGD optimizer, however the optimizer interface is generic enough to support new optimizers.
-We would love to see:
+We would love to see RMSProp, Adagrad, Adadelta, Adam, and Adamax.

- * RMSProp
- * Adagrad
- * Adadelta
- * Adam
- * Adamax

 ## Logical sampling